hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 [fancy equations](https://en.wikipedia.org/wiki/Equation_of_time) for
 dealing with this, but there are high-tech and low-tech shortcuts.
-The low-tech shortcut is to use a sundial (or just track the length of shadows and record the shortest), and the high-tech shortcut is the internet.
+The low-tech shortcut is to use a sundial (or just track the length of shadows and record the shortest), while the high-tech shortcut is the internet.
 I used the latter.